Essence of Bhutan Tour - 6 Days

 5 Nights 6 Days Bhutan Tour Highlights

-• Hike up to world famous Taktshang Monastery also known as Tiger’s Nest and visit Kyichu Lhakhang
+• Hike up to the world-famous Taktshang Monastery, also known as Tiger’s Nest, and visit Kyichu Lhakhang

-• Arrive at Dochula pass at 3,080 meters and enjoy the majestic views mountains like Masagang, Tsendagang, Gangkar Puensum (the highest peak in Bhutan), etc.
+• Arrive at Dochula Pass at 3,080 meters and enjoy the majestic views of mountains like Masagang, Tsendagang, Gangkar Puensum (the highest peak in Bhutan), etc.

 • A scenic flight covered with mountains towards the Paro airport

-• Visit Memorial Chorten built in the memory of King Jigme Dorji Wangchuck and Tashichho Dzong
+• Visit Memorial Chorten, built in memory of King Jigme Dorji Wangchuk, and Tashichho Dzong

-• Get close to the culture and traditions of people in Bhutan
+• Get close to the culture and traditions of the people in Bhutan

-• Visit Punakha Dzong explore the local market at Wangdue Phodrang
+• Visit Punakha Dzong and explore the local market at Wangdue Phodrang

 • On the way to Paro, visit Simtokha Dzong, an old fortress